 - The giant space slug in Star Wars V , which is officially called an exogorth, is silicon-based, as are the winged creatures inside it, which are called mynocks.
 This detail is not mentioned in the film and comes from the Expanded Universe.

-- Sentenced to Prism by Alan Dean Foster.
+- Sentenced to Prism, a Humanx Commonwealth novel by Alan Dean Foster.
 Most life on Prism is silicon based.
 Foster has a lot of fun with the possibilities: natural Frickin' Laser Beams, rich colouration, lots of armour, a casual approach to being on land or underwater (the inhabitants consider water 'thick air') and so forth.

 - Stanley G. Weinbaum's short story "A Martian Odyssey" had a silicon-based life form that consumed silicon and excreted silicon dioxide bricks.